FoglyOgly/Meowth/README.md

-## Directions for using Meowth (avoid punctuation of any kind inside commands, the <> are there for decoration):
+## Directions for using Meowth:
+Note: avoid punctuation of any kind inside commands.
+The <> in these instructions are there for decoration

 1. !team <teamname> - adds you to a team role on the server.
 These roles must be created beforehand.